zuggywa8/dummy/.github/PULL_REQUEST_TEMPLATE/test_spec_review_template.md

 - [ ] Is a realistic system usage (including worst case scenario) considered?
 	Remark:

-- [ ] Are the test input data understandable and easy to find?
-	Remark:

-- [ ] Are the test configuration parameters understandable and easy to find?
-	Remark:

-- [ ] Will you be able to modify the script to fit changing requirements or other project needs (regarding the 2 questions above)?
-	Remark:

 - [ ] Do variables and methods have reasonable, descriptive names to understand the purpose easily even without comments?
 	Remark: